 Similar to Alternative 2, reproductive inhibitors, immobilizing drugs, and euthanasia chemicals would not be available under this alternative to those persons experiencing damage or threats from mammals unless proper training and certifications were obtained.
 However, fumigants, toxicants, and repellents would continue to be available to those persons with the appropriate pesticide applicators license.
 Since most methods available to resolve or prevent mammal damage or threats are available to anyone, the threats to human safety from the use of those methods are similar between the alternatives.
-Habitat modification and harassment methods are also generally regarded as posing minimal adverse direct and indirect effects to human safety.
+However, risks from lethal methods could increase under this alternative as WS would not be available to provide any technical assistance.

 Although some risks to safety are likely to occur with the use of pyrotechnics, propane cannons, and exclusion devices, those risks are minimal when those methods are used appropriately and in consideration of human safety.
 However, methods employed by those not experienced in the use of methods or are not trained in their proper use, could increase threats to human safety.
 Overall, the methods available to the public, when applied correctly and appropriately, pose minimal risks to human safety.